 - ✓

-Emit a structured trace event at every LLM call boundary — include step number, input token count, model version, output summary, and any tool calls triggered
+Emit a structured trace event at every LLM call boundary — step number, input token count, model version, output summary, tool calls triggered

 - ✓